 Supported by Forty Winks

 With each new year it’s always fun to predict what trends will hit big.
-With bedroom styling currently on my mind (I’m thinking of updating my bedroom this year), I’ve been looking far and wide for bedroom inspiration!
+With bedroom styling currently on my mind, I’ve been looking far and wide for bedroom inspiration!

-The newly released Forty Winks Bedroom Book, ‘Sleep in Style’ is loaded with ideas and preview to some of the next big bedroom trends in my opinion.
+The newly released Forty Winks Bedroom Book, ‘Sleep in Style’ is loaded with ideas.
+In my opinion, it provides a preview to some of the next big bedroom trends.
 In it you’ll find bedroom inspo for almost every interior style — from coastal to nomad, hotel luxe to classic.

 After the Scandinavian and minimalist aesthetic dominated the interiors space for so long, last year we finally saw more interior styles gain popularity, such as coastal and boho.
-I’m predicting even more styles will gain momentum in 2018 and here are the three big bedroom trends to look out for!
+I’m predicting three big bedroom styles that will gain momentum in 2018!

 1. Scandi-coastal fusion